rbeyer/lpsc_template/README.txt

 Now, get back to work and write that abstract!

 Ross A. Beyer        Ross.A.Beyer@nasa.gov
-Moses P. Milazzo      mmilazzo@lpl.arizona.edu
+Moses P. Milazzo            moses@usgs.gov

 Last modified on
 $Date$